ManiMatter/decluttarr/README.md

 -   Type: Integer
 -   Unit: KBytes per second
 -   Is Mandatory: No (Defaults to 100, but is only enforced when "REMOVE_SLOW" is true)

+**MIN_DOWNLOAD_SPEED_LIMIT_DIFF**

+-   Sets the minimum difference between global download speed and global speed limit for active downloads
+-   Skips MIN_DOWNLOAD_SPEED check if the difference is smaller than value given.
+-   Type: Integer
+-   Unit: KBytes per second
+-   Is Mandatory: No (Defaults to 500, but is only enforced when "REMOVE_SLOW" is true)

 **PERMITTED_ATTEMPTS**